ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

-  top_libraries
+  top_data_sets
-    The DFHRPL libraries to be appended to the very top of the statement.
+    The DFHRPL data sets to be appended to the very top of the statement.

     | **required**: False